aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/09-advanced-js-APIs.md

 You can hook into specific methods in a web component class that get activated throughout the component's lifecycle.

 - `connectedCallback()` : triggered when element is added to document.
-Use this to create the element content and set up event listeners
+Use only this whenever you need to deal with the DOM.
+- `constructor()`: an unimportant method for instantiating the element, but you CANNOT access any DOM stuff here, like attributes, content, etc. The only thing you can access are `data-` attributes, which can be accessed from `this.dataset`.
 - `disconnectedCallback()` : triggered when element is removed from document.
 Use this to perform cleanup
 - `attributeChangedCallback()` : triggered whenever one of the attributes from the static getter `observedAttributes` changes.
 It helps give you realtime updates on the attributes changing.